 Saving money implies putting away money by depositing it in highly secure securities or accounts.
 The money is also liquid, which means it can be turned into cash quickly.

 Above all, your cash reserves must be there when you need them.
 They must be ready for use to meet all your immediate needs and wants.
-Some examples are: keeping money in cash form, in a savings account etc.
+Some examples are: keeping money in cash form, in a savings account, etc.

 Investing money refers to utilizing your cash or capital to purchase an item you believe has a fair chance of creating an acceptable return over time.

 Investing is to increase your wealth, even if it means going through significant volatility for months or even years.
-Actual investments have the backing of a margin of safety, usually in of assets or earnings from the owner.
+Actual investments have the backing of a margin of safety, usually in assets or earnings from the owner.

 Stocks, bonds, and real estate are some of the best investment instruments.